Aaron Rodgers Player Prop Bets for NFL Week 8 | Green Bay vs. Arizona 10/28/2021

 Season Stats

-- He's also rushed 16 times for 44 yards and two touchdowns, averaging 6.3 yards per game.
+- He has added 44 rushing yards on 16 carries with two touchdowns, averaging 6.3 yards per game.

-- The Packers have thrown the ball in 57.0% of their plays from scrimmage this year while staying on the ground 43.0% of the time.
-This offensive attack ranks 14th in the NFL in points scored.
+- The Packers, who rank 14th in the NFL in points scored, have attempted a pass 57.0% of the time while opting for the ground attack 43.0% of the time.

 - Rodgers has attempted 36 of his 221 passes in the red zone, accounting for 50.7% of his team's red zone plays.